-GPRB PSI Wireless Syllabus 2026 is now available on the official Gujarat Police Recruitment Board website.
-The detailed syllabus covers all subjects for the Police Sub Inspector (Wireless) and Technical Operator recruitment exam with complete exam pattern, marking scheme, and topic-wise breakdown.
-Candidates can download the official syllabus PDF and prepare systematically for the upcoming competitive examination.
+The GPRB PSI Wireless Syllabus 2026 is available on the official Gujarat Police Recruitment Board website.
+This guide breaks down the detailed syllabus, exam pattern, marking scheme, and topic-wise structure for the Police Sub Inspector (Wireless) and Technical Operator recruitment exam.

-The exam follows a two-part structure with Part A (General Studies) carrying 80 marks and Part B (Technical Subjects) carrying 120 marks, totaling 200 marks.
-The written examination is conducted in offline mode using the OMR sheet method.
-Selection comprises three stages: written exam, physical test, and document verification.
-For official details and syllabus PDF, candidates should visit https://gprb.gujarat.gov.in.
+The offline OMR-based test follows a two-part structure.
+Part A (General Studies) carries 80 marks, and Part B (Technical Subjects) carries 120 marks, resulting in a 200-mark paper.
+The selection consists of a written exam, physical test, and document verification.
+For official details, visit https://gprb.gujarat.gov.in.

 GPRB PSI Wireless Syllabus 2026 – Overview